-For remediation of failed examinations, students will be informed by the course coordinator of the content areas and date of a re-examination.
+For remediation of failed examinations, students will work with the course director and education team to determine the date of re-examination.
 Remediation will occur in the same format as the original exam.
 The standards used to evaluate a student's performance when remediating a course shall not differ from the standards applied to evaluate the student's academic year immediately preceding the remediation.
 Standards for performance are not to be raised or lowered.